cloudysideup/ai4se-presentation/slides.md

 - validating the system design pattern artificial intelligence identifies in the requirements.
+  - Pezze p10

-- “deep learning techniques” identified by research...[focused] on...design pattern identification, user interface detection, traceability, validation” (M. Pezze et al, p10).
+- “deep learning techniques” identified by research...[focused] on...design pattern identification, user interface detection, traceability, validation” (M. Pezze et al, p10)

-- Once requirements are
-translated into blueprint of system and project design, code can be created.
+- Once requirements are translated into blueprint of system and project design, code can be created.
+  - Burgueno
+  - Thaller

-- Sources
+  - Ahmad
-  1. Pezze p10, 2.1.3
-  2. Pezze ref 25 (models), 190
-  3. Lo ref 97

 ---
 layout: cover